 1.45 pm ‘Read and Feed’ and Classroom Learning resumes

 3.00pm Classes dismissed

 - The school will be open for instruction on each half day for at least two hours.

-- The school must be open for instruction on every weekday during the school term, the dates for which are prescribed by the Minister of Education.
-The number of half days prescribed is 394.
+- The school must be open for instruction on every weekday during the school term, for the requisite number of half days during the dates prescribed by the Minister of Education.

 - School nomenclature classifies children in ‘year’ groups; Year 1, Year 2 etc. Classification follows the MOE guidelines of 1 June.